sovreign-protocol/sovreign-contracts/README.md

-# SoVReign Contracts
+# SoV-Reign Contracts

-This repo has all smart contracts used by SoVReign.
+This repo has all smart contracts used by SoV-Reign.

 The `./contracts` folder has the following structure:

+- governance
+- erc20
+- pool
+- periphery
+  - oracle
+  - entrypoint contracts
+- staking
+- interfaces
+- libraries
-- TBD.
+- facets

 ## Contract's Architecture